Verifiable Encodings for Secure Homomorphic Analytics

 \subsubsection{Machine-Learning Prediction}

-Advances in machine learning (ML) enable new ways for data analytics and several works explore the use of HE in order to protect, during ML inference, data confidentiality~\cite{brutzkus2019low, madi2020computing, niu2020toward,xu2020secure,zhang2020privacy}.
+Advances in machine learning (ML) enable new ways for data analytics and several works explore the use of HE in order to protect, during ML inference, data confidentiality~\cite{brutzkus2019low,madi2020computing,niu2020toward,xu2020secure,zhang2020privacy}.
 However, as the correctness of the prediction can be tantamount to confidentiality, we apply \name to an encrypted ML inference pipeline.
-Indeed, misclassification or malicious predictions could render the application pointless and have dire consequences, such as financial misprediction or cyberthreat misclassification, for the end users~\cite{ghodsi2017safetynets, weng2021mystique, madi2020computing, xu2020secure}.
+Indeed, misclassification or malicious predictions could render the application pointless and have dire consequences, such as financial misprediction or cyberthreat misclassification, for the end users~\cite{ghodsi2017safetynets,madi2020computing,weng2021mystique,xu2020secure}.

-\descr{Description.} For this use case, we re-implemented the Low-Latency Privacy Preserving Inference (Lola)~\cite{brutzkus2019low} pipeline in Go.
-This pipeline uses a neural network composed of a convolutional layer (with 5 kernel maps of size $5{\times}5$ and a stride of 4), followed by a square activation function, and a fully connected layer.
-The model has been pre-trained on the MNIST hand-written digit dataset (comprising $28 {\times} 28$ grayscale images) and publicly offloaded by a ML provider.
+\descr{Description.} For this use-case, we re-implemented the Low-Latency Privacy Preserving Inference (LoLa)~\cite{brutzkus2019low} pipeline in Go.
+This pipeline uses a neural network composed of a convolutional layer (with 5 kernel maps of size $5{\times}5$ and a stride of 4), followed by a square activation function and a fully connected layer.
+The model is pre-trained on the MNIST hand-written digit dataset (comprising $28 {\times} 28$ grayscale images) and its weights are offloaded encrypted by an ML provider.
 Following~\cite{brutzkus2019low}, the client encodes and packs each image into 25 ciphertexts with different packing approaches that facilitate the neural-network operations.

 \descr{Parameterization.} We use the HE parameters ($\log N{=}15$, $\log q{=}700$).
-The client requires $1.6$s to encode and encrypt the input image, and the cloud requires $13$s to perform the inference.
-The decryption/decoding executes at $330$ms and the cloud ingress/egress communication is $160$/$63$MB.
-The encoding parameters are $\lambda{=}64$ for REP and $\log t{=}56$ for PE.
+The client requires $1.6$s to encode and encrypt the input image, and the server requires $13$s to perform the inference.
+The decryption/ decoding executes at $330$ms and the server ingress/egress communication is $160$/$63$MB.
+We set $\lambda{=}64$ for REP and $\log t{=}56$ for PE.